miquelmiro3/MyZork/README.md

 # MyZork
 ## Author
-I'm Miquel Miró and this is MyZork version of the original game Zork.
+I'm Miquel Miro and this is MyZork version of the original game Zork.
 ## Commands
 Possible directions, you can use the full name or only the first letter:
 * north ( n )